 The beef tapeworm T. saginata occurs in all countries where raw or undercooked beef is eaten.
 It is most prevalent in sub-Saharan African and Middle Eastern countries.
 T. asiatica is closely related to T. saginata and is found in Asia, with pigs as intermediate hosts.
 The clinical manifestations and morphology of these two species are very similar and are therefore discussed together.

 Etiology and pathogenesis

 Humans are the only definitive host for the adult stage of T. saginata and T. asiatica.
 The tapeworms, which can reach 8 m in length with 1000–2000 proglottids, inhabit the upper jejunum.
 The scolex of T. saginata has four prominent suckers, whereas T. asiatica has an unarmed rostellum.
 Each gravid segment has 15–30 uterine branches (in contrast to 8–12 for T. solium).
-The eggs are indistinguishable from those of T. ...
+The eggs are indistinguishable from ...